mrazomej/phd/docs/src/chapter_05/section_03_model.md

 $$
 where $P(a)$ is given by Eq. $\ref{eq:cell_cycle_dist}$.
 What this equation computes is the probability of sampling a cell during a stage of the cell cycle
-$< f$ where the reporter gene hasn't been replicated yet. [@Fig:ch5_fig05] shows the distribution of both groups.
+$< f$ where the reporter gene has not been replicated yet. [@Fig:ch5_fig05] shows the distribution of both groups.
 As expected, larger cells have a higher mRNA copy number on average.

 ![**mRNA distribution for small and large cells.** (A) histogram and (B) the cumulative distribution function of the small and large cells as determined in [@Fig:ch5_fig04].
 The triangles above histograms in (A) indicate the mean mRNA copy number for each group.
-The Python code [(`ch5_fig05.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS05.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig05){#fig:ch5_fig05 short-caption="mRNA distribution for small and large cells."}
+The Python code [(`ch5_fig05.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS05.py) used to generate this figure can be found on the original paper's [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig05){#fig:ch5_fig05 short-caption="mRNA distribution for small and large cells"}

 We modify Eq. $\ref{eq:bayes_sample}$ to account for the two separate groups of cells.
 Let $N_s$ be the number of cells in the small size group and $N_l$ the